Financial Associate

 Cybersecurity concerns have increased due to potential hacking and data breaches during the conflict

-Q8.
-How do you rate yourself on data analysis and business intelligence skills?
+Q. How do you rate your data analysis and business intelligence skills?

 I rate myself highly on data analysis and business intelligence skills.